ddev/ddev-drupal-contrib/README.md

 ============
 This project provides the following DDEV container commands.

-- [ddev expand-composer-json](https://github.com/weitzman/ddev-drupal-contrib/blob/main/commands/web/expand-composer-json).
-This edits composer.json so that `drupal/core-recommended` becomes a dev dependency.
-After this runs you may want to run `ddev composer install`
+- [ddev poser](https://github.com/weitzman/ddev-drupal-contrib/blob/main/commands/web/poser).
+This edits composer.json so that `drupal/core-recommended` becomes a dev dependency. then, it runs `composer install`.
+It is perfectly acceptable to skip this command and edit the require-dev of composer.json by hand.
 - [ddev symlink-project](https://github.com/weitzman/ddev-drupal-contrib/blob/main/commands/web/symlink-project).
-This symlinks the top level files of your project into web/moduels/custom so that Drupal finds your module.
+This symlinks the top level files of your project into web/modules/custom so that Drupal finds your module.
 This command runs automatically on every `ddev start`.
-See image below.
+See codebase image below.
 - `ddev phpunit`.
 Run phpunit tests on the web/modules/custom directory.
 - `ddev nightwatch`.
 Run nightwatch tests on the web/modules/custom directory.
 - `ddev phpcs`.
 Run phpcs on the web/modules/custom directory.